Louise Hazel wants London 2012 ceremony choice

 Cambridgeshire heptathlete Louise Hazel believes British athletes should be able to choose to take part in the opening ceremony at London 2012.

-Great Britain's track and field team have been told they will not be allowed to attend the ceremony .
+Great Britain's track and field team have been told they .

 "There will be youngsters going out there for the experience, not everybody will expect to bring home gold medals."

 The London Games will open on Friday, 27 July, a week before the athletics event begins on 3 August.